-Securities registered pursua ant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock (\$1 par value) New York Stock Exchange LLC Securities registered pursuant t to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as degree x $$ No $\Box$ efined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes $\square$ No x Indicate by check mark whether the registrant (1) has filed all reports required during the preceding 12 months (or for such shorter period that the registrant vecquirements for the past 90 days.
-Yes x No $\Box$ , , , Indicate by checkmark whether the registrant has submitted electronically and nosted on its corporate web site if any every Interactive Data File require be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No $\Box$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated herein by reference in Part III of this Form 10-K or any amendment to this Form 10-K x

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+Securities registered pursu uant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock (\$1 par value) New York Stock Exchange LLC Securities registered pursuan t to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as Yes x $\;$ No $\;\square$ defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports pursuant nt to Section 13 or Section 15(d) of the Exchange Act.
+Yes $\square$ No x Indicate by check mark whether the registrant (1) has filed all reports require during the preceding 12 months (or for such shorter period that the registran requirements for the past 90 days.
+Yes x No $\Box$ ed to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 t was required to file such reports), and (2) has been subject to such filing j j and posted on its corporate web site, if any, every Interactive Data File required to 32.405 of this chapter) during the preceding 12 months (or for such shorter period 1 1 5 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and xy or information statements incorporated herein by reference in Part III of this Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer x Accelerated filer □ Non-accelerated filer □ Smaller reporting company □
+Large accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$